CY-N4P5E/Inquiro/README.md

 ## 🎯 Overview

-**Inquiro** is a professional-grade Retrieval-Augmented Generation (RAG) system that transforms your document collections into an intelligent, queryable knowledge base.
+**Inquiro** is a Local-first Retrieval-Augmented Generation (RAG) system that transforms your document collections into an intelligent, queryable knowledge base.
 Built for researchers, analysts, and knowledge workers who need precise, source-attributed answers from their documents.

 Unlike generic AI assistants, Inquiro grounds every response in your specific documents, ensuring accuracy, relevance, and complete traceability of information sources.